Ollie, Ollie, The Ox Is Free!

 He who rejoices even at the stake triumphs not over pain but at the fact that he feels no pain where he had expected to feel it.
 A parable.

 The magic circle is proof Laura knows what boundaries are.
 She just doesn’t respect them.
 They’re not her boundaries, but inflection points.
 Changing course after hearing mom is the confirmation.
 Would her hearing uncle! yield similar results?
 Let’s say Laura does bring Cathy back, would she ever be more than a child through the trauma of being born again?
 It’s the pursuit of her innocence, her absence of guilt, that drives Laura’s actions.
 She prefers eternal virgins and immaculate conceptions.
 She likes them young – blind or dumb.
 How do we know that when Cathy died, the blood loss wasn’t caused by one of Laura’s blunt traumas?
-Could Laura have simply reacted badly when her youth tried abandoning her in an attempt to grow?
+Could Laura have simply reacted badly when her youth tried distancing from her in an attempt to grow?
 Maybe Cathy just talked back to her but she wasn’t ready nor willing to listen?
 Accepting what is communicated is a mark of maturity.
 Goethe called it an acquired art.
 Like painting a whole bowl of grapefruit without broad strokes.

 Few are made for independence – it is a privilege of the strong.
 And he who attempts it, having the completest right to it but without being compelled to, thereby proves that he is probably not only strong but also daring to the point of recklessness.
 He ventures into a labyrinth, he multiplies by a thousand the dangers which life as such already brings with it, not the smallest of which is that no one can behold how and where he goes astray, is cut off from others, and is torn to pieces limb from limb by some cave-minotaur of conscience.
 If such a one is destroyed, it takes place so far from the understanding of men that they neither feel it nor sympathize – and he can no longer go back!
 He can no longer go back even to the pity of men! –